Considerations To Make Before Hiring A Family Member

 Emotions are always an issue

 Emotion is a natural part of any relationship – especially the family one.
 Emotions tend to make things messy in the workplace, especially if the times comes to correct or reprimand your family member.
 How will your family react to you as their boss when you must reprimand or discipline them?
 More often than not, they take it personally.
+But you have to do it if you want to keep your workplace functional.

 Your family may have unreasonable expectations